MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ---

 > [!NOTE]
-> The change updates Developer Portal.
+> The change is reflected in Developer Portal.
 Any manual updates in Developer Portal are overwritten.

 If the manifest file is outdated due to configuration file change or template change, select any one of the following actions: